demisto/content/Packs/SymantecCloudSOC/Integrations/SymantecCloudSOCEventCollector/README.md

 ## Commands

-You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### symantec-cloudsoc-get-events